Jonatan Straus

-Jonatan Straus (born 30 June 1994) is a Polish professional footballer who plays as a left-back for II liga club Unia Skierniewice.
+Jonatan Straus (born 30 June 1994) is a Polish professional footballer who plays as a left-back for I liga club Unia Skierniewice.

 Career

 Straus left Jagiellonia Białystok at the end of the 2018–19 season.
 At the end of July 2019, he signed with Legionovia Legionowo.
 Six months later, Straus moved to I liga club Stomil Olsztyn.

 On 20 June 2022, he left Stomil by mutual consent to join II liga side Radunia Stężyca.
 After making 60 league appearances for the club across two years, he left the club at the end of the 2023–24 season.

 On 2 July 2024, Straus joined II liga newcomers Świt Szczecin on a two-year deal.
 Exactly a year later, he left the club by mutual consent.

 On 9 July 2025, Straus signed with freshly promoted third tier side Unia Skierniewice.